eunanio/terrapak/README.md

 # Terrapak
 Terrapak is a private registry for your Terraform modules.
 Terrapak integrates with your GitHub pull requests to automatically publish new versions of your Terraform modules.
-This server works in conjunction with the [Terrapack-Action](https://github.com/eunanhardy/terrapak-action) to deliver a configuration driven workflow that allows you more flexability in how you structure your Terraform project.
+This server works in conjunction with the [Terrapack-Action](https://github.com/eunanhardy/terrapak-action) to deliver a configuration driven workflow that allows you more flexability in how you version your infrastructure.

 ## Feature Overview
 - Automatic versioning of Terraform modules